jewettaij/visfd/doc/doc_filter_mrc.md

 As an alternative to specifying the threshold(s) manually, you can instead examples of blobs that you want to keep, and blobs you want to discard.
+*(Note: These arguments must be supplied together as shown.
+ The "score" argument is not a number, but litterally the word "score".
+ Eventually, it will be possible to supply a list of other criteria used for classifying blobs, but as of 2019-5-07, only "score" is available.)*
+Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected whose locations are listed on separate lines in the "file_accept.txt" and "file_reject.txt" arguments.
 The file format for both of these files is described [here.](#-must-link-FILE)
-*(Note: You can obtain the contents of this file by clicking on objects of interest in IMOD.
+*(Note: As explained in that link, you can obtain the contents of this file
-  COMMENT: THIS NEEDS ELABORATION 2019-4-29)*
-Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected.
+        by clicking on objects of interest in IMOD.)*
 This range is determined automatically.
 The (upper-bound and lower-bound) thresholds will be chosen which minimize the number of incorrectly classified blobs.